philippinespire/2022_PIRE_omics_workshop/README.md

 ## C. PROBE DESIGN

-In this sectio,n you will identify contigs and regions within contigs to be used as candidate regions to develop the probes for capture sequencing.
+In this section, you will identify contigs and regions within contigs to be used as candidate regions to develop the probes for capture sequencing.

 You will create the following 4 files (among others):
 1. `*.fasta.masked`: The masked fasta file